Business, employee, office

 Our ambition

-Our Code of Conduct (Our Code) brings our values to life so we can make the right choices every day.
-It applies to everyone who works for us, with us or on our behalf.
-To ensure all employees and contractors understand how Our Code applies, regular training is undertaken.
-There are consequences for breaching Our Code and we encourage people to speak up where a decision or action is not in line with Our Code or Our Charter.
+To assist our employees and contractors to understand how Our Code applies, regular mandatory training is undertaken.
+Breaching Our Code can result in serious consequences, including counselling, warnings and termination of employment.
+We encourage people to speak up where a decision or action is not in line with Our Code or Our Values.

 Our approach and position

 BHP encourages individuals to speak up and report concerns about any conduct that is inconsistent with Our Charter, Our Code or internal requirements, or conduct that may be illegal or improper.
-BHP requires reports of business conduct concerns to be treated with appropriate confidentiality and prohibits any kind of retaliation against people who make or may make a report, or who cooperate with an investigation.
-These reports may also be made to regulators.
-We consider all forms of retaliation to be misconduct and grounds for disciplinary action, up to and including termination of employment.
-We have a number of key policy and process documents to support a safe to speak up culture, including our BHP Whistleblower Policy.
+BHP treats reports of business conduct concerns with appropriate confidentiality and prohibits any kind of retaliation against people who make or may make a report (including reports to regulators) or who cooperate with an investigation.
+All forms of retaliation are considered misconduct and grounds for disciplinary action, up to and including termination of employment.

 Governance and oversight, engagement, disclosure and performance